 Young and Innocent introduces us to Robert Tisdall, played by Derrick De Marney, who finds himself accused of a murder he swears he is innocent of.
 With no evidence to support his case he is quickly fingered by the authorities as the guilty party.
 With his prospect looking bleak Robert decides his only choice is to make a run for it.
 Fate comes into play as our hero manages to run into the Colonel’s daughter, Erica played by Nova Pilbeam.
 Erica believes in his innocence, offering to help him in his quest to acquit himself of a crime he didn’t commit.

-As with any Hitchcock, the Young and Innocent doesn’t disappoint with its large helpings of plot twists, turns, and suspense.
+As with any Alfred Hitchcock fim, the Young and Innocent doesn’t disappoint with its large helpings of plot twists, turns, and suspense.
 While entertaining, it won’t be remembered as my favorite Hitchcock film.
-It had a great opening (once again to be expected) yet certain aspects of Tisdall’s character were simply not believable.
-Considering it was a Hitchcock movie, the ending was a bit of a let down.
-Any die-hard Hitchock fan should watch Young and Innocent to cross it off their list, just don’t expect any of the shocks and thrills you’d expect from some of his more well known films.
+It had a great opening, which is to expected, yet certain aspects of Tisdall’s character were simply not believable.
+Considering it was a Hitchcock movie, the ending was also a bit of a let down.
+Any die-hard Hitchock fan should watch Young and Innocent to cross it off their list, just don’t expect any of the shocks and thrills you’d expect from some of his classics.